susam/mathb/README.md

 of MathB.
 A list of all supported properties and their descriptions is provided below.

+  - `:initial-year` (default is `2012`): The initial year that appears in the copyright message in the footer.

+  - `:copyright-owner` (default is `"MathB"`): The name of the copyright owner that appears in the copyright message in the footer.

   - `:read-only` (default is `nil`): A value of `t` makes MathB run in read-only mode, i.e., old posts can be viewed but new posts cannot be made.
 A value of `nil` makes MathB run normally in read-write